dart-archive/coverage/README.md

 #### Collecting coverage from the VM

-    dart --enable-vm-service:NNNN --pause_isolates_on_exit script.dart
+    dart --observe=NNNN script.dart
     dart bin/collect_coverage.dart --port=NNNN -o coverage.json --resume-isolates

-The `--pause_isolates_on_exit` VM flag is used to pause isolates on exit to allow coverage to be collected.
 If `collect_coverage.dart` is invoked before the script from which coverage is to be collected, it will wait until it detects a VM observatory port to which it can connect.
 An optional `--connect-timeout` may be specified (in seconds).
-When collecting coverage from a VM run with the `--pause_isolates_on_exit` flag set, the `--wait-paused` flag may be enabled, causing `collect_coverage.dart` to wait until all isolates are paused before collecting coverage.
+The `--wait-paused` flag may be enabled, causing `collect_coverage.dart` to wait until all isolates are paused before collecting coverage.

 #### Collecting coverage from Dartium